 22. Do I have to submit a separate application if I wish to pursue a certificate program?
 There are several Certificates of Advanced Study (CAS) available to matriculated graduate students within the Maxwell School and Syracuse University.
 Most CAS programs can be completed as embedded certificates within your current degree program.
 The required courses for the CAS will align with your program of study or career track courses.
 There is an internal applications process that allows you to matriculate into each CAS.
 There are no fees associated with application to a CAS.
 Most CAS are administered through the various research centers and institutes within Maxwell and or across SU.
 We will hold information sessions on these various opportunities when you arrive on campus.
 Advanced application is not recommended nor required.

 23.Do you have any special requirements for international applicants?
-There are no additional requirements for international applicants, but please see the questions regarding the TOEFL exam, foreign document translation, and funding documentation.
+There are no additional requirements for international applicants, but please see the FAQ answers regarding the TOEFL exam, foreign document translation, and funding documentation.